vele616/monorepo/packages/jobboard/website/content/jobs/content-writer-wp-media-FyYEy.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/wp-media"
 companyWebsite: "http://wp-media.me/"
-summary: "If you have you have experience with web performance optimization, WP Media has a job opening for a content writer"
+summary: "If you have experience with web performance optimization, WP Media has a job opening for a Content Writer"
 summaryBackup: "To apply as a content writer at WP Media, you preferably need to have some knowledge of: #wordpress, #content, #marketing."
 featured: 20
 ---